mrdylanroberts/my_cogs_repo/role_cleanup/README.md

-# Role Cleanup Cog for Red-DiscordBot
+# Role Cleanup

-This cog automatically manages role assignments based on user reactions in specified channels.
-It's designed to streamline the onboarding process by automatically assigning and removing roles when users react to messages.
+A Red-DiscordBot cog that automatically manages user roles based on reactions in specific channels.

 ## Features

-- **Automatic Role Assignment**: Assigns a "ROLE_SELECTOR" role when users react with ✅ in the welcome channel
+- **Welcome Channel Integration**: When users react with ✅ in the welcome channel, they receive a configurable role
-- **Automatic Role Cleanup**: Removes "GUEST" and "ROLE_SELECTOR" roles when users react in the role selection channel
+- **Role Selection Cleanup**: When users react in the role selection channel, a configurable guest role is automatically removed
-- **Configurable Channels**: Set custom welcome and role selection channels
+- **Fully Configurable**: Set custom channels and roles for your server
-- **Configurable Role Names**: Customize the names of guest and role selector roles
-- **Error Handling**: Graceful handling of permission errors and missing roles
-- **Admin Controls**: Full configuration through Discord commands
+- **Debug Logging**: Comprehensive logging for troubleshooting and monitoring

 ## Installation